alerner1/affirm-project-ruby/README.md

   The submit_merchant_config method makes several checks in the process of submitting the merchant's desired configuration.

   1. Get existing merchant configuration from the provided `merchant_id` in the URL.
-Merchants are initialized with a merchant configuration, so if the `merchant_id` is valid, `Merchants.instance.get_merchant_configuration(merchant_id)`.
+Merchants are initialized with a merchant configuration, so if the `merchant_id` is valid, `Merchants.instance.get_merchant_configuration(merchant_id)` will pull that up.
       1. If no merchant configuration exists, respond with a status of `400, "Bad Request"`, and return.
   2. Create (but don't save) a new instance of the MerchantConfiguration class using the provided parameters.
 This is necessary for validation purposes, and essentially a substitute for ActiveRecord's built-in `update` method, since we can't use that here.
       1. Check if the new instance would be invalid.
 If invalid, respond with `400, "Bad Request"` along with the error details.
 Return.